 Okay, well generally we wouldn’t recommend that.
 There are water softeners that have some activated carbon in them but while the softener resin lasts for many years, the carbon wears out in a year or two.

 If you’re on city water and you’re looking for chlorine removal maybe you could get a year or two before it stopped removing the chlorine, then you would need to take it apart and dump it out.

-There are some techniques for doing it but anyway, that city water or well water, you might not even get a week out of it or couple of weeks, generally, that’s been our experience, we generally do not recommend a carbon filter by itself even if you had a whole tank of carbon we wouldn’t recommend just the carbon filter to remove the rotten egg smell.
+There are some techniques for doing it but anyway, that city water or well water, you might not even get a week out of it or couple of weeks, generally, that’s been our experience.
+We generally do not recommend a carbon filter by itself , even if you had a whole tank of carbon we wouldn’t recommend just the carbon filter to remove the rotten egg smell.

-There are standalone aeration carbon tanks that aerate the water and then they backwash and that can work well although you’d still want to sanitize it.
-Several times a year with some chlorine or peroxide but the best way to go is to to use a chlorinator, and inject chlorine bleach and then after that use a carbon filter to remove chlorine.
+There are standalone aeration carbon tanks that aerate the water and then they backwash and that can work well.
+Although you’d still want to sanitize it several times a year with some chlorine or peroxide.
+But the best way to go is to to use a chlorinator, and inject chlorine bleach and then after that use a carbon filter to remove chlorine.
 That way you’ve got at that point disinfected clean water and then after the carbon filter, you run it through the water softener and into the house.

-You don’t have to mess with the resin and the water softener which is separate so again you’re better off using an aeration system with catalytic carbon or, chlorination system and then carbon.
+You don’t have to mess with the resin and the water softener which is separate, so again you’re better off using an aeration system with catalytic carbon or, chlorination system and then carbon.

-Give us a call we can talk to you about it and you can also chat with us through our chat on our website, you guys if you want to e-mail me, you can e-mail me directly: firstname.lastname@example.org.
+Give us a call we can talk to you about it and you can also chat with us through our chat on our website, you guys if you want to e-mail me, you can e-mail me directly: [email protected].